 The GCC has also vaccinated a majority of crematorium workers in its 41 crematoriums and 147+ burial grounds in the city, according to a senior civic official.
 There is no dearth of protective gear such as PPE suits, sanitisers and masks for the workers in these spaces.
 But if this makes you feel that crematorium workers in the city lead a life of ease and comfort, you couldn’t be further from the truth.

-Over the years past, the civic body has failed to meet some very basic needs of crematorium workers such as Janakiraman M. COVID has only made the situation worse.
+Over the years past, the civic body has failed to meet some very basic needs of crematorium workers.
+COVID has only made the situation worse, as Janakiraman M explains.

 A dark-skinned, lanky Janakiraman emerges in his PPE from the searing incinerator room at the Thirumullaivoyal crematorium.
 He has just cremated the body of a COVID victim in an hour-long procedure.
 Once it’s over, he collects the ashes, burns his PPE kit and prepares to repeat it all over again.
 Another body, another hour of work.
 But for this mentally and physically taxing work, Janakiraman takes home a salary of Rs 10,000 a month — hardly enough to support his family of six.
 A third generation crematorium worker, he has been doing this for 15 years now.

 Because of the inadequacy of their salaries, many of them also have huge debts to repay.
 “I have a debt of Rs 4 lakh that only increases every month,” said Janakiraman.